MawadAhmed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir -m 751 my_dir : make directory wit permission command.

 sudo chgrp school hello : change group owner to school command.

+chmod username:groupname* : chage onwer  to vincent and the group owner to staff for all the files and directories in the working directory.